-The Fund will execute its Managed Futures and Commodities strategies primarily by investing up to 25% of its total assets (measured at the time of purchase) in a wholly-owned and controlled subsidiary (the "Subsidiary").
+The Fund will execute its Managed Futures strategy primarily by directly investing by the Fund or by investing up to 25% of its total assets (measured at the time of purchase) in a wholly-owned and controlled subsidiary (the "Subsidiary").
 The Subsidiary will invest primarily in futures, forwards, options, spot contracts, swaps, and other assets intended to serve as margin or collateral for derivative positions.
-Through its Managed Futures and Commodities strategies, the Fund will have exposure to underlying assets in the U.S. as well as foreign and emerging markets.
+Through its Managed Futures strategy, the Fund will have exposure to underlying assets in the U.S. as well as foreign and emerging markets.
 The Fund defines emerging markets as those that are found in the MSCI Emerging Markets Index.
 The Subsidiary is subject to the same investment restrictions as the Fund.